unisonweb/unison/docs/type-declarations.markdown

 I still want this to be the same type.
 None of the semantics have changed, I just reordered the constructors for readability.
 I don't think this would be possible with any of our current proposed type implementations.
 Yes, I could create a new unique type, and refactor everything to use that, but that strikes me as unappealing, especially from a code-sharing perspective.

 Thoughts?

+* @pchiusano - I'd say that "constructor display order" should be a bit of metadata that can be attached to a data declaration, and you should be able to edit this metadata somehow (perhaps by default, the `add` / `update` command can suggest "metadata edits" in reponse to this sort of thing).

 ## Old stuff: Algebraic Types?